youngmijin/fermge/README.md

 #### __NOTE__

-* This code is not optimized for space efficiency.
 * Running time varies depending on the parameters.
+Above two CLI examples in *USAGE* section will take about 30 seconds each on general computing environment.